shinji-yoshida/rubstone/README.md

     rubstone dev_import Lockables

-Then all modifications in `Assets/Plugins/Rubstone/Lockables` is copied into `vendor/rubstone/Lockables`.
+Then all modifications in `Assets/Plugins/Rubstone/Lockables` are copied into `vendor/rubstone/Lockables`.
 Then you can commit and push the modifications within `vendor/rubstone/Lockables`.

 ## Contributing